 They all seat 7, cost around the same as a B-segment sedan and offer superb value for your money in terms of features, safety systems, and comfort levels.

 This got us thinking, what other 7-seaters can buyers possibly get for the price of an Aruz – or for around RM75k – on the used car market.
 Suffice to say, we were pleasantly surprised by what we found.

 However, to qualify the argument, we are merely taking into account the relative prices of these family carriers, and not the overarching ownership costs and working conditions of the vehicle.
 With every used car purchase, it pays to take your time when searching for a used car and get necessary mechanical inspections done to ensure a good ownership experience.

 We have covered these topics extensively, from tips to avoid being scammed, even safeguarding your vehicle with an aftermarket vehicle warranty for added peace of mind.
 In all cases, we have prioritised vehicles, which are still eligible for financing with commercial banks.

-Here’s the shortlist of seven-seaters you can buy for the price of a new Perodua Aruz.
+Here’s the shortlist of 7-seaters MPV you can buy for the price of a new Perodua Aruz.

 Toyota Wish (AE20)

 The second-generation Toyota Wish was produced between 2009 and 2017 and features spacious seating for seven courtesy of a slide and tilt second-row seating.
 The majority of Toyota Wish models available here feature the 1.8-litre (2ZR-FAE) engine, which produces approximately 143 hp and 173 Nm of torque, which is sufficient for daily travel within the city, and the long highway drives.
 Ride comfort and good NVH levels are other highlights of the Toyota Wish.
 With that said, there’s little imagination, in terms of styling on the outside, and the interior could use better plastics on the touchpoints such as the door panels and dashboard.